 Attention Deficit Hyperactivity Disorder (ADHD)

-Everyone can have trouble focusing, sitting still or controlling their impulses.
-But people with attention deficit hyperactivity disorder (ADHD) struggle with these problems every day.
-Read more to learn how to cope with ADHD.What is ADHD?
+We all sometimes have trouble to focus, sit still, or control our impulses.
+But people with attention deficit hyperactivity disorder (ADHD) struggle with these challenges every day.What is ADHD?

-Attention deficit hyperactivity disorder (ADHD) is the most commonly diagnosed neurological disorder in North America.
-The cause of this disorder is thought to be an imbalance in the brain’s chemical messengers that are responsible for attention, impulsivity, memory, motivation, concentration and alertness.
-People with ADHD therefore have problems in these and other areas.
-Generally diagnosed in childhood, ADHD sometimes persists in adulthood.
-The good news is that better treatment and educational tools mean that more and more people with ADHD can reduce and cope with their symptoms.
+The cause of this disorder is thought to be an imbalance in the brain’s chemical messengers that are responsible for attention, impulsivity, memory, motivation, concentration, and alertness.
+People with ADHD therefore have trouble in these areas.

-Who can get ADHD?
+Who can suffer from ADHD?

 Hyperactivity symptoms

-- Talk a lot, even excessively.
+- Talks a lot, often excessively.

 Attention deficit symptoms

-- Get distracted or lost in thought.
+- is distracted or lost in thought.

 Symptoms of impulsivity

-- Often speak non-stop and interrupt people.
+- often talks non-stop and interrupts people.

-- Want attention and be disorganized.
+- seeks attention and is disorganized.

 Consequences of ADHD